-- School of Business & Economics with majors in business administration, economics and accounting.
+- School of Business and Economics with majors in accounting, business administration, data analytics, economics, finance, management and marketing, plus an MBA program.
 There are about 1,200 students in this program.

-- School of Education with majors in early childhood education, elementary education, exceptional education, physical education and a graduate program.
+- School of Education with majors in early childhood education, elementary education, exceptional education, physical education and a graduate program and Ed.D.
 This is a large program with about 1,200 undergraduate students and 800 teachers in graduate programs.

 - Department of Military Science with a minor in military sciences.